rafamrslima/100days-codeup/log.md

 ### Day 26/100
 Today in the practical project I am building in Go, I implemented pdf creation based on data coming from the db, so I also created a function that queries the database and converts the data retrieved to a new struct.
 And I also implemented the upload of the pdf to azure blob storage.

+### Day 27/100
+Golang Studies -> today in the distributor project, I fixed the validation of some input fields and I added a retry policy for the blob storage files upload.